behdadset/projec0/README.md

 ## Next Versions
 in the next version of the game I will add network multiplayer and an unbeatible AI opponent.

-## Link of the game.
-Here is a link to the game: [Tic tac toe](https://behdadset.github.io/project0/).

 ## Contact information.